 14.3.
 Setting a label

-Labels are textual information you can display on vector features or maps.
+Labels are textual information you can display on vector features, mesh layers or maps.
 They add details you could not necessarily represent using symbols.
 Two types of text-related items are available in QGIS:

 • Text Format: defines the appearance of the text, including font, size, colors, shadow, background, buffer, …